 Luxor Oversized Parking

 If you’re driving an RV or other oversized vehicle, please see our article here on the Best Places to Park an RV in Las Vegas.

 Parking Rates at Luxor Las Vegas – Conclusion

 Luxor’s parking fees may appear expensive, but they are competitive when compared to other prominent hotels and casinos on the Las Vegas Strip.

-Your best bet is to become an MGM Rewards member on a high tier if you’re a gambler or following our tip above showing you how to get free parking without being a gambler.
+Your best bet is to become an MGM Rewards member on a high than entry level tier if you’re a gambler or following our tip above showing you how to get free parking without being a gambler.
 Either way, the Luxor is a fun casino full of games, shows, and food I know you’ll enjoy.